ashish10alex/system-setup/README.md

 * #### [Coc plugin](https://github.com/neoclide/coc.nvim)

 Coc plugin allows easy navigation to function definition along with autocomplete feature for which it is primarily known for.
-However I have disabled python autocomplete and have only retained autocomplete for other files like `*.js`
+However I have disabled python autocomplete and have only retained autocomplete for other files extensions like `*.js`.

 I have also disabled python linting in the Coc-config file located at `/Users/<username>/.vim/coc-settings.json` Coc-config file can optionally be opened from anywhere by `:CocConfig`

-Following is my Coc-config file.
+Following is my Coc-config file -
 ```
 {
 "coc.preferences.useQuickfixForLocations": true,